 The most interesting finding was the lack of a relationship between the two sets of variables needed to set the foundation for our hypothetical model.
 Out of 192 possible combinations of variables between ADHD and cognitive functioning, only six were significant.
 Even compared to situations based on chance this study produced fewer significant relationships.
 Unlike studies which have shown significant and strong correlations between these two sets of variables (e.g., Castellanos et al., 2006; Roth & Saykin, 2004), our results raise the possibility that the two are unrelated.
 Any behaviors observed in individuals with ADHD that are thought to be influenced by the disorder would have no cognitive foundation.

 Because ADHD is thought to have significant relationships with many factors, it is likely that another variable plays a much larger role in its relationship with cognition.
 For our study, the presence of another factor could possibly have mitigated the chances of finding cognitive deficits in our participants.
 For example, no significant group differences were found between ADHD and non-ADHD participants on their IVA cognitive performance scores.
 However, many of the participants were noted as being on medication at the time of testing, an effect which could temporarily reduce or eliminate any symptoms associated with the disorder at the time of testing.
-In addition, the range of ADHD scores were restricted to primarily higher functioning individuals in the sample, so the results are likely to differ significantly from other samples.
+In addition, the range of ADHD scores was restricted to primarily higher functioning individuals in the sample, so the results are likely to differ significantly from other samples.

 Personality is another variable which is thought to play a significant role in both ADHD-related behaviors and cognitive processing.
 For this study, the most significant findings between the Five-Factor IPIP test and CAARS scale results were negative relationships for Emotional Stability and Conscientiousness with ADHD and IVA variables.
 This means that, in theory, the more conscientious and emotionally stable a person is, the less likely that he/she is going to display symptoms of ADHD.
 In addition, both Visual Prudence and Auditory Prudence scores were significantly correlated with Conscientiousness.
 This is interesting because Prudence refers to non-impulsivity, so the results would suggest that the more conscientious a person is, the more likely he/she is to provide higher scores of Prudence.
 This means that an individual with high prudence should be able to consciously hold back the urge to respond.
 A person with ADHD would therefore be less conscientious of his/her actions and would be more likely to respond impulsively.